xmyi06/Global-Electronics-Retailer-Project/README.md

 # Power BI
 The Power BI Dashboard consists of a Sales Overview, USA Target Market Analysis, and a Country Target Market Analysis page with drill through features to explore Top 5 Brands, Top 3 Categories, and Top 20 Products of the selected age group.

-The Model View is shown below.
+The Model View of the table data is shown below.

 <img width="1796" height="958" alt="image" src="https://github.com/user-attachments/assets/04f9bf05-5696-407c-9f9f-74b13f7de941"/>

 ### Notes: